 The Project on Predatory Student Lending represents students in their efforts to assert their rights against predatory for-profit colleges and the Department of Education, which chooses to enable these companies rather than defend students.
 We bring cases that can change this corrupted system and address the policies and issues that keep this predatory industry alive.

 Borrowers who have been cheated due to their school’s misconduct are eligible to have their federal student loans cancelled.
 This is a right that is protected in federal law, common law, and student loan contracts.
 The Department of Education has the power and legal obligation to cancel those loans today, but it refuses.
-Instead, the Department tries to rewrite the rule, rewrite history, and ignore court orders brought by our cases.
+Instead, the Department tries to ignore borrowers’ rights, rewrite history, and flout court orders in our cases.

-The Department has long recognized that borrowers have to be able to cancel loans based on school misconduct.
-When loans were made by private banks under the Federal Family Education Loan (FFEL) Program, in order to have a federal guarantee, lenders had to agree that loans made to students of for-profit schools were subject to borrower defense cancellation.
-It is “consistent with federal policy for banks to bear the financial consequences of school misconduct.”
+The Department has long recognized that borrowers must be able to cancel loans based on school misconduct.
+When federal student loans were made by private banks under the Federal Family Education Loan (FFEL) Program, lenders were required to agree that loans made to students of for-profit schools were subject to borrower defense cancellation in order to have their loans covered by a federal guarantee.
+The Department of Education said it is “consistent with federal policy for banks to bear the financial consequences of school misconduct.”

 Today, the government IS the bank.
 It is responsible for ensuring that schools comply with applicable laws, including laws that prohibit consumer fraud.
 It can’t ignore serious school misconduct when collecting the student loan debts it had responsibility for creating.
 But that is just what it is doing.

 It is clear that the Department of Education has no intention of following the law and cancelling these fraudulent debts.
-It has failed to approve a single application for federal student loan relief since the second half of last year (2018).
+It has failed to approve a single borrower defense application for federal student loan relief since 2018.

 For-Profit Colleges and Racial Justice